DuyNguyenPhuong/Empirical-Measurement-of-Cache-and-Translation-Look-aside-Buffer/README.md

 ## I. INTRODUCTION

 The motivation embarked upon in this project is to acquire a comprehensive and detailed experiment into the empirical characterization and understanding of two of the most critical elements in the foundation of modern computing architectures: the Translation Lookaside Buffer (TLB) and the cache memory.

 This knowledge is not merely academic; it is practical, enabling the optimization of software to utilize the full potential of existing hardware structure, which, for example, can be applied to High-Frequency Trading (HFT).

-**Organization**: The remainder of the paper is structured as follows: Section II is needed background.
-Section III outlines the methodology.
-Section IV presents our experiment results after applying the methodology.
-Section V is the conclusions of the size of TLB and Cache and how they simultaneously affect access time in virtual machine Mantis and future works.
-Finally, Section VI is a reference.

 ## II.
 METHODOLOGY